zbyju/obsidian/2. Reference notes/ADP - Architecture and Design Patterns/Avoid premature optimization - Definition and context.md

-**Definition**: Premature optimization is the practice of optimizing a software component or system before its performance bottlenecks are well-understood or before such optimization is necessary.
+**Definition**: Premature optimization is optimizing a piece of code before its needed or revealed by benchmarks.

-**Example**: Optimizing code for speed or memory usage before profiling reveals that specific sections are performance bottlenecks.
+**Example**: Optimizing code before analysis (memory usage, profiling).

+**Description**: Leads to wasted effort, increses complexity of the code.
-**Description**: Premature optimization can lead to wasted effort, increased complexity, and decreased code maintainability.
+Premature optimization can lead to wasted effort, increased complexity, and decreased code maintainability.
 It's often best to focus on clarity and correctness first, optimizing only after identifying bottlenecks through profiling.

 **Linkage:**
 - [[_ADP Reference]]